anal incontinence / Accidental Bowel Leakage

 A pelvic floor specialist will perform a thorough evaluation to determine the cause of your symptoms and identify your individual treatment goals.
 The specialist will then work with you to help select the best treatment regimen.

 Most women’s anal incontinence/accidental bowel leakage will improve with conservative treatments such as behavior modification, diet changes, and pelvic floor muscle exercises.
-However, some women need additional therapy with an Eclipse device, sacral neuromodulation, or anal sphincteroplasty.
+However, some women need additional therapy with sacral neuromodulation or anal sphincteroplasty.

 To Request an Appointment